NetworkGradeLinux/mion-docs/docs/getting-started.md

 You're finally done with this guide?
 Now it's time for [Installing mion](installing_mion.md)!

-If you've built the qemu image, from the build directory, run:
+If you've built the qemu image, from the build directory, `runqemu tmp-glibc/deploy/images/qemux86-64/`

 > runqemu may require setting up a tap interface.
 See `meta-mion-qemu/README` for more information.

-`runqemu tmp-glibc/deploy/images/qemux86-64/`